 Now there are new technologies that make it possible to check on symptoms and measure vital signs in the home.
 Special devices (home telehealth) can do this and are easy to use.
 Home telehealth can connect a Veteran to a VA hospital from home using regular telephone lines.

 VA has found that not every patient is suitable for this kind of care.
-But, for those that are CCHT can help them to remain at home and live independently.
+But, for those that are, Home Telehealth can help them to remain at home and live independently.

-If you or a loved one is a patient that VA has assessed for CCHT and determined this is an appropriate way to get care, then VA will provide a home telehealth device that best meets the veterans needs.
+If you or a loved one is a patient that VA has assessed for Home Telehealth and determined this is an appropriate way to get care, then VA will provide a home telehealth device that best meets the Veterans needs.

 A care coordinator (usually a nurse or social worker) is the point of contact for a patient using a home telehealth device with a VA hospital.
-Care coordinators are able to link with the physician to arrange treatment changes, set-up clinic appointments or arrange hospital admissions - whatever is necessary to ensure that veterans get the right treatment in the right place at the right time.
-Training is provided on how to use the home telehealth device and this training usually takes place in your the home or the clinic.
+Care coordinators are able to link with the physician to arrange treatment changes, set-up clinic appointments or arrange hospital admissions - whatever is necessary to ensure that Veterans get the right treatment in the right place at the right time.
+Training is provided on how to use the home telehealth device and this training usually takes place in the Veterans home or local clinic.

-Many thousands of veteran patients are regularly using home telehealth devices to coordinate their care.
-VA finds that patients easily learn how to use these devices and are highly satisfied with CCHT.
+Many thousands of Veteran patients are regularly using home telehealth devices to coordinate their care.
+VA finds that patients easily learn how to use these devices and are highly satisfied with Home Telehealth.